Jamesdavies1/code-quiz-homework/README.md

 Here you will find my Coding quiz homework.

+This quiz is optimized for mobile use and desktop use.

 Upon following the live link down below, you will find my application where you can instantly begin to play my quiz game!

 -------------------------------------------